California Psilocybin Legalization Initiative

 On August 25, 2017, Kevin Saunders filed The California Psilocybin Legalization Initiative with California Attorney General, Xavier Becerra.
 Mr. Saunders is seeking legislation that will decriminalize the adult use of psilocybin.
 See the original article in The Sacramento Bee.
 If the initiative passes, California will be the first state to decriminalize psilocybin.
 The story was also covered by abc7 News.

 There are still several hurdles to legalization/decriminalization.
 First, Attorney General Becerra’s office must approve the initiative’s language and issue a ballot title and summary.
 Once Becerra’s office takes those steps, supporters will be cleared to begin circulating petitions.
 Mr. Saunders describes this as “a natural step” after the eventual success in gaining legalization of recreational marijuana.

-Assuming the petition is approved by the Attorney General’s office, it must then receive 365,880 voter endorsements.
-TheHill.
+Assuming the petition is approved by the Attorney General’s office, it must then receive 365,880 voter endorsements according to a story published by TheHill.
 According to LAWeekly, it almost always takes a few million dollars in professional signature-gathering services to achieve the required voter endorsement signatures.

 Proponents of Psilocybin Legalization